Thailand - Koh Lanta

 After enquiring about a minivan to Lanta I was informed there was almost a two-hour wait.
 I asked if there were other agencies that arranged minivans to Lanta and was told no. That was lie number one and over the next 48 hours I was to hear several more.

-The main road was paved but apparently it has only been paved for about a year and we had to go along a mud track to drop off one Thai passenger.
+The main road was paved but apparently it had only been paved for about a year and we had to go along a mud track to drop off one Thai passenger.
 The majority of the local population appear to be Muslim.

-I knew where my friends were staying and previously I had telephoned the owner about booking a room but I didn't like the way he spoke to me and his insistence on sending money.
+I knew where my friends were staying and previously I had telephoned the owner about booking a room but I didn't like the way he spoke to me and his insistence on sending money first.
 His lust for money became apparent very early on in the conversation and I got some bad vibes.
 Instead, I had asked my friend to book a room.

 At the bungalow (Lanta Pavilian Resort on Klong Khong beach) they first denied that a room had been reserved and said they were full.
-But then, suddenly, a room became available after I found and spoken to my friend.
+But then, suddenly, a room became available after I found and spoke to my friend.

 The next issue was that I had specifically requested a room without A/C. It was very cool, I am fairly used to the Thai weather, and A/C was completely unnecessary.
 What's more, is that they charge a huge premium for rooms with A/C which is completely unjustified.